fedeoasi/base-play-app/README.md

 the model every time the database is created.

 On the production side with SQLite,  the `conf/db/migration` contains the database migration (evolution) scripts.
+There is a `SqliteDdlPrinter` class that prints the ddl that generates the model tables.
+It can be invoked using `./activator "runMain persistence.SqliteDdlPrinter"`.

 Dependency Injection
 ====================